 Many cat-loving households have more than one cat in their family.
-Cats can be companions, playmates and help enrich eath other’s lives.
+Cats can be companions, playmates and help enrich each other’s lives.
 (Learn more about the benefits of multi-cat households.)
-However, introducing a new cat to an existing cat-home can take time and patience.
+However, introducing cats to each other can take time and patience.
 Cats are often placed in positions where they’re either a resident cat faced with a newcomer cat or they’re a new cat coming into an existing cat’s territory.
 Truthfully, it’s probably not much fun being in either position.

-Here are some tips to make the introduction go smoothly.
+Here are some other tips to make the introduction go smoothly.

 Keep Your Cats Separated At First

-According to Pamela Johnson-Bennett of Cat Behavior Associates, the special room for your new cat should have all the trappings of home – a litter box, food/water, some cozy hiding places, a scratching post and toys.
+For the first week or so, limit your new cat’s access to one safe, quiet, preferably carpet-free room, with access to a screened window and supervised play.
+According to Pamela Johnson-Bennett of Cat Behavior Associates, the special room for your new cat should have all the trappings of home – a litter box, food/water, some cozy hiding places, a scratching post, and toys.